How Medical Device Manufacturers Can Avoid Recalls

 The ability to document and test how devices are intended to work can help prevent these types of incidents before products are shipped.
 Many small medical device manufacturers create patch-quilt systems involving generic cloud apps and file-sharing solutions.
 These are not intended to address product design or quality issues, nor ensure the proper controls as you move through the NPDI process.
 Larger, more mature medical device companies that have grown rapidly are even more susceptible to relying on disparate legacy tools for documenting product design and quality issues.
 These siloed tools make it difficult, if not impossible, to see the relationship between product designs (including parts, bills of materials or BOMs, software, electrical, and hardware components) and quality processes.

-With a product-centric QMS, device manufacturers don’t have to rely on separate document-centric QMS and product design or development systems.
-Instead, Arena QMS provides a single, scalable solution to manage the entire product record including items and BOMs, along with quality records like DMRs, DHFs, procedures, and all associated documentation.
+With Arena's product-centric QMS, device manufacturers don’t have to rely on disconnected document-centric QMS and product development systems.
+Instead, Arena QMS can provide a single, scalable solution to manage the entire product record including items and BOMs, along with quality records like DMRs, DHFs, procedures, and all associated documentation.

 Problems with medical device manufacturing